terra-money/docs/docs/terrad/market.md

 - `offer_coin`: coin to be traded, e.g. `1000ukrw`
 - `ask_denom`: denomination of the coin to be swapped into.

-For Terra<>Luna swaps, Constant-Product spread pricing model is enforced to limit consensus-related attack vectors.
+For Terra<>Luna swaps, the Constant-Product spread pricing model is enforced to limit consensus-related attack vectors.
 Terra<>Terra swaps have a constant Tobin Tax.

 ### Swap Send